 - vanilla extract

 - lemon juice & zest

 - ½ teaspoon salt

 - 1 /3 cup milk

 How to Make Lemon Blueberry Muffins with Yogurt

-Combine the wet ingredients – Beat the eggs together with the oil and granulated sugar.
-Mix in the Greek yogurt.
+Combine the wet ingredients - Beat the eggs together with the oil and granulated sugar.
+Mix in the lemon juice, lemon zest, and mix in the Greek yogurt.

 Mix the dry ingredients - Combine the flour, baking powder, soda, sugar, and salt in a large bowl.

 Make the muffin batter - Slowly stir the dry ingredients into the wet ingredients until just combined.

 Fill the liners - Fill the cupcake liners two-thirds of the way.
 Sprinkle the top of the batter with granulated sugar.